Pyro Scene

 Absolute Fuel Dissipation[0.00..1000.00]

-This parameter describes the absolute reduction of fuel per second of the simulation.
-This refers only to the unburned fuel.
-By default, the value 0 is used, so that no dissipation of unburned fuel can occur.
+This parameter describes the absolute reduction of Fuel per second of the simulation.
+This only refers to the unburned Fuel.
+By default, the value 0 is used so that there can be no reduction of unburned Fuel.

 Fuel Smooth Factor[0..100%]

-Only the areas where more fuel is available than specified here are taken into consideration in the simulation.
-Used sensibly, this setting can therefore improve the simulation speed and also the memory requirements without losing important details.
-You will also find similar thresholds for density and temperature.
+Only the areas in which more Fuel is available than specified here at the threshold value are taken into account in the simulation.
+This setting can therefore be used sensibly to improve the simulation speed and also the memory requirement without losing important details.
+You will also find similar threshold values for Density and Temperature.

 Fuel Time Scale[0..10000%]